Working in an office or on a construction site.

 Effectively recognising site hazards and safe working practices with thorough knowledge of relevant health, safety and environmental legislation to ensure compliance with company site procedures and processes.
 They will be able to analyse, extract and produce a variety of contract and project documents that will enable the effective operation and progression of construction contracting activities.
 They will ensure timely communication linked to the progress and completion of all tasks that they are set with a clear mandate to identify any issues as and when they arise; wherever possible resolving those issues using their own initiative.

-This summary page outlines the information that you and your employer need to know about your end-point assessment (EPA).
-You and your employer should also read the end-point assessment plan for the full details including roles and responsibilities, assessment method requirements and re-sits and re-takes.
+This is a summary of the key things that you – the apprentice and your employer need to know about your end-point assessment (EPA).
+You and your employer should read the EPA plan for the full details.
+It has information on assessment method requirements, roles and responsibilities, and re-sits and re-takes.

-The grades available for this apprenticeship are:
+The overall grades available for this apprenticeship are:

-At the end of the apprenticeship, and having passed the EPA, you will be awarded with your apprenticeship certificate.
+When you pass the EPA, you will be awarded your apprenticeship certificate.

 You will have 4 weeks to complete the project and submit the report to the EPAO.